MicrosoftDocs/cpp-docs/docs/cpp/tutorial-import-stl-named-module.md

 ## An introduction to the standard library modules

-Header files suffer from problems caused by dependencies, semantics that can change depending on macro definitions, semantics that can change depending on the order you include header files, and slow compilation.
+Header files suffer from semantics that change depending on macro definitions, semantics that change depending on the order you include them, and they slow compilation.
 Modules solve these problems.

 It's now possible to import the standard library as a module instead of as a tangle of header files.
-This is significantly faster and more robust than including header files.
+This is significantly faster and more robust than including header files or header units or precompiled headers (PCH).

 The C++23 standard library introduces two named modules: `std` and `std.compat`.